Louis Nelson (trombonist): Life and career

 Nelson was born on September 17, 1902, at 1419-21 Touro Street in New Orleans, Louisiana, United States.
 His father, Dr. George Harry Nelson, was a medical doctor.
 Dr. Nelson helped organize the 9th Louisiana Volunteers and served in the Spanish–American War.
 He was commissioned as first lieutenant.
 During the war he served in Cuba and also stormed San Juan Hill.
 His mother, Anna Hattie Adams Nelson, was a teacher and pianist from Springfield, Massachusetts.
 She was a descendant of runaway slaves from the Eastern Shore of Maryland.
 She was a graduate of the Boston Conservatory of Music.
 His mother moved to Louisiana to teach and this is where she met her husband.
 They had three children: Mary Nelson Welch, George Harry Nelson Jr., and Louis Hall Nelson.
 Both parents and his sister played the piano and his brother played the saxophone.
 In December 1902, his parents moved to Napoleonville, Louisiana, because his father could not get medical patients after the July 1900 Robert Charles Race Riots in New Orleans.

 At the age of fifteen, while living in Napoleonville, Louis Nelson started playing the valve trombone and switched to the slide trombone, studying under Professor Claiborne Williams of Donaldsonville, Louisiana.
 He credited Professor Claiborne Williams with teaching him the proper way to breathe.
 Williams also taught him that technique and intuition were far more important than technical skill.
 Nelson is quoted as saying "I heard a fellow, Lawrence Johnson, playing with a band out of Napoleonville.
 I said, one day I'm going to play trombone like that man.
 He had a smooth tone, and gave the notes the full value.
 That's why I followed in his footsteps."

 Weekdays, Louis Nelson lived with Reverend Isaac H. Hall in New Orleans, Louisiana.
 Reverend Hall was a family friend who had raised Nelson's father.
 While living there, Nelson attended the Lutheran School on Annette Street and New Orleans University (high school) on Saint Charles Avenue in New Orleans, being graduated in 1919.

 Nelson's first band was Joe Gabriel's band of Thibodeaux, Louisiana.
 With Joe Gabriel's band, he traveled through Cajun country, playing in dance halls for a dollar a night.

 Nelson married Julia Kissack in 1922.
 After a brief stay in New York City where he worked as a Pullman porter, Julia and Louis Nelson moved to New Orleans because she was ill.
-While in New Orleans in the 1920s, Nelson played jazz music with: Buddy Petit, Kid Rena, Kid Punch Miller, Sam Morgan (musician), Chris Kelly (jazz), Papa Celestin, Willie Pajeaud, Kid Howard, Sidney Cates, and Kid Harris' Dixieland Band.
+While in New Orleans in the 1920s, Nelson played jazz music with: Buddy Petit, Kid Rena, Kid Punch Miller, Sam Morgan, Chris Kelly, Papa Celestin, Willie Pajeaud, Kid Howard, Sidney Cates, and Kid Harris' Dixieland Band.